 17. Deng Adel (Louisville, Junior Forward)

 Many expect Adel to take the same leap that Donovan Mitchell made a year ago.
 He averaged 12.1 points and 4.5 rebounds as a sophomore, more than respectable on a top 25 team.
-But he must be more efficient with his touches to elevate the Cardinals to the level they want to be at.
+But he must be more efficient with his touches to elevate the Cardinals to the next level.
 He is already capable of defending three positions, so using his body and touch to produce on the other end is going to be a joy to watch.

 16. Kevin Knox (Kentucky, Freshman Forward)